Whether you need an easy dessert for spring or Rice Krispie treats for Easter, these Rice Krispie Nests are bound to be a hit! Fun and tasty!

 3 Tbsp butter

-6 cups Rice Krispies cereal (I used Kellogg’s)
+6 cups Kellogg’s Rice Krispies cereal (or any crispy rice cereal)

 1 large bag M&M’s Easter peanut chocolate candy